-Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via peer on peer abuse.
+Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via child on child abuse.

 We also recognise that abuse, neglect and safeguarding issues are complex and are rarely standalone events that can be covered by one definition or label.
 Staff are aware that in most cases multiple issues will overlap one another.